TheKikGen/stm32-tkg-hid-bootloader/README.md

   Examples :
   tkg-flash myfirmare.bin -p=COM4 -w=30
   tkg-flash myfirmare.bin -d=16 -s

 ``````

-The TKG-FLASH tool can be considered as a new version of HID-FLASH 2.2.
-The following features were added :
+The TKG-FLASH tool has the following features :
 * Permanent flashing capability if com port passed in the command line
+* "embedded" mode when tkg-flash must be integrated in an IDE, like for example,the Arduino one.
-* Waiting time parameter to wait HID device to be ready
+* Waiting time parameter to adjust the waiting time for toggling serial port and  HID device to be ready
-* Flashing simulation : same behaviour but no writes at all to the flash memory
+* Flashing simulation : allows same behaviour without writing the firmware to the flash memory
-* Dump file feature
+* Dump firmware file feature
+* Page offset : flash a firmware beyond the tkg bootloader base address (first page is 4 or 2 depending on density).

+The page offset permits to flash a firmware that was not linked with the tkg-hid-bootloader FLASH_BASE_ADDRESS at 0x08001000.
+For example, a firmware compiled with the stm32duino bootloader will be linked with a base address at 0x08004000.
+So to load that firmware correctly, you can offset of 1 page for a high density device (2048 bytes per pages), or 2 for a medium density one (1024 bytes par page).

 Examples :